Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_snowflake_transformer/snowflake_transformer.md

 - How to create and execute a job

 ### What You’ll Build
-- A pipeline in StreamSets using Transformer for Snowflake to process a Slowly Changing Dimension.
-You can import the final product to compare against [here](https://github.com/streamsets/Pipeline-Examples/blob/main/Snowflake_Transformer.zip).
+- A pipeline in StreamSets using Snowpark to process a Slowly Changing Dimension.
+You can import the final product to compare against [here](https://github.com/streamsets/Pipeline-Examples/blob/main/SCD_Snowpark/Snowpark_Snowflake_Transformer.zip).

 <!-- ------------------------ -->
 ## Configure your Snowflake Credentials and Connection Defaults